DejanVukas/ReadTheDocsProject/DWDM/AnalogueTransmissionEffects.rst

 In higher capacity systems we have coherent detection where colour dispersion is not an issue.

 .. caution::
-   Do not mix 10Gb/s (or lower) capacity waves in composite signal with 100Gb/s (or higher) capacity waves, since DCM module degrades performance of coherent detection.
+   Do not mix 10Gb/s (or lower) capacity waves with 100Gb/s (or higher) capacity waves in composite signal, since DCM module degrades performance of coherent detection.

 Non-linear effects (e.g. Rayleigh scattering) - wavelengths can trample on other wavelengths.